jeffmm/cmake_tutorial/v4-unit-tests/README.md

 make test
 ```

-If everything goes well, all tests should pass.
+If everything is well, all tests will pass.
 These unit tests will be how we implement continuous integration later on.